2013 NCAA Division I Football Championship Game

 via automatic qualification.
 The championship is conducted via single elimination format.
 All preliminary-round games (first round, second round, quarterfinals and semifinals) are hosted on campus sites.
 Sites are selected and announced during the selection

-teams will be selected on an at-large basis.
+The remaining teams will be selected on an at-large basis.
 The top-eight teams in the bracket will be seeded and receive first-round byes.